Google Pixel Buds 2 unveiled: Release date, price, specs and how to pre-order

 Pixel Buds 2 price and release date: How to pre-order

-The Pixel Buds 2 cost $179 and are available to pre-order as of this writing.
+The Pixel Buds 2 cost $179 and are available to order online as of this writing.
 The only color option right now is Google's Clearly White.
 Almost Black, Quite Mint and Oh So Orange — will be available in the coming months.

 Pixel Buds 2 can be purchased through the Google Store and retailers including AT&T, Best Buy, T-Mobile, US Cellular, Verizon and Walmart.
 Target will also carry the Pixel Buds 2 soon.